 3. SET UP HOME INSURANCE

 One of the most important things you’ll need to do before the Completion Date is to ensure you have home insurance on the property starting on the Completion Date.
 Set up your Home Insurance with an insurance provider, and feel free to gather quotes from multiple firms.
 Ensure that your personal insurance is in line with the Strata Insurance Policy, and covers all the strata deductibles.
 The current Strata Insurance policy for your new building would have been in the Strata Documents you received (either in its own file or attached to the most recent AGM).
 If you can’t find it, let us know and we’ll get it from the property manager.
 Most mortgage lenders now require that you have home insurance on the property prior to funding your mortgage, so don’t let this task slip through the cracks.

-4. SWITCH YOUR ACCOUNT WITH BC HYDRO
+4. SWITCH YOUR ACCOUNT WITH BC HYDRO AND FORTIS BC

 5. SET UP YOUR CABLE/PHONE/INTERNET SERVICES

 Contact Shaw or Telus to get this set up.
 Appointments are often scheduled in advance, so call early to ensure you can get someone in as soon as possible after you move in.
 You may need to arrange access with through the Property Manager of your new building to the cable rooms.

 6. CONTACT THE STRATA

 You’ll need to let the Strata know that you’re going to be the new owner.
 You’ll likely be able to set up an account to automatically pay your strata fees, and you’ll have to book the elevator for your move day.
 The contact information for the Strata Manager would be in the minutes, but you can contact us for more information.
 Strata Managers aren’t the easiest to get a hold of so you might have to try a few times.
 You lawyer will make sure the strata fees are paid for the month you move in, but you’ll need to ensure that the Strata has your banking information for future months.

 7. WAIT FOR THE COMPLETION DAY

-Here are some things you can expect on the Completion Day or a few days prior, depending on when you’re meeting with the Lawyer):
+Here are some things you can expect on the Completion Day or a few days prior, depending on when you’re meeting with the Lawyer:

 - Your mortgage lender forwards the mortgage funds to your lawyer.